November 24, 2020

 During difficult times, it’s your family that supports you.

-Chinese Proverbs about Family: Property and Secrets
+Chinese Proverbs and Idioms About Family: Property and Secrets

 家有敝帚，享之千金 (jiāyǒubìzhǒu, xiǎnɡzhīqiānjīn)